 The localization of the “Cimmerians” who live near the Odyssey’s underworld is a further complication (Gimmerians/Cimmerians were a historical nomadic people associated with the Black Sea area and Asia Minor).
 The same is true for Homeric underworld topography such as Leukas (“White”) Rock, though it would seem somehow linked to Thesprotia, for a northern Ionian island with famous cliffs is named Leukas (Lefkas).

 Lake Avernus eventually became associated with the catabasis of Aeneas.
+Lost plays of Sophocles and Aeschylus may have localized Odysseus’ underworld at Avernus.
+Other Greek sources localized the Homeric underworld at Avernus; including the 4th c.
+Ephorus certainly did in his lost history.
 Cape Tainaron was sometimes said to be the place where Heracles brought Cerberus up from Hades (see Fermor 1958:129-32 for a different, modern localization of the underworld in this area; Fermor also briefly discusses other mythological entrances, like Thesprotian Acheron, Avernus, and Enna).
 Enna, Sicily featured a temple dedicated to Demeter, whose daughter Persephone was sometimes thought to have been abducted by Hades in the nearby plains, particularly by Lake Pergusa, though he enters the underworld through the pool of Cyane near Siracuse.